rpeszek/my-blogs/posts/2023-05-15-FP-refactor-errors-p0.md

 Principled computations give us abstractions to work with, like theorems are tools to a mathematician.
 We do not need to think about the details, just apply them to create new code.
 When we do that with `MonadPlus` error messages can fall through the cracks.
 I am dealing with quite a bit of code that has fallen into this trap.
 Next section will show one such example.

-**_Who cares_** about errors?:  This is Haskell!
-And, if we want to consider error messages as something important, we should try to come up with principled abstractions that are error message friendly.
+**_Who cares_** about errors?:  I hope we will come up with principled abstractions that are error message friendly.
 I am looking forward to a day where _aeson_ will stop recommending the use of `<|>` as an error message signaling abstraction.

 _side_note_start